Where are they now? Wolves’ final XI before the 2016 Fosun takeover

 A product of Chelsea’s youth system – he never actually appeared for the Blues’ first team, naturally – Saville spent three seasons at Wolves and was a goalscorer in that game against Wednesday but missed out on winning promotion with the club after being sold to Millwall.

-After helping Wolves win promotion from League One, Henry was a regular for two seasons in the Championship but returned to the third tier with a transfer to Oxford.
+After helping Wolves win promotion from League One, Henry was a regular for two seasons in the Championship but returned to the third tier with a transfer to Oxford United.

 We’re not saying Wolves’ attack has changed quite significantly, but between them, Henry and Mason mustered 25 goals in 146 appearances for the club.

-Mason was one considered an exciting prospect at Cardiff City, memorably scoring against Liverpool in a League Cup final.
+Mason was one considered an exciting prospect at Cardiff City, memorably scoring against Liverpool in the 2012 League Cup final.

 But his career stalled at Wolves as he was sent out on loan to Burton Albion, Colorado Rapids and Portsmouth.